Back to Scripture Treasury

 This matters because every crisis eventually attacks priesthood.
 Once sacred action is treated as community expression, the altar becomes a stage and certainty begins to dissolve.
 Luke 22:19 resists that collapse by rooting liturgical action in Christ's own command.

-Correspondence To The Present Crisis
+The Passage Judges The Present Crisis

 The present crisis has intensified confusion around liturgical memory and sacrificial identity.
 Many now speak as if can preserve Eucharistic faith while loosening the forms that taught it clearly for centuries.
 Luke 22:19 warns against that illusion.